Cecil Holmes (music executive): Record promotion and production

-Less than a year later, Cameo Parkway Records recruited Holmes to be National Director of Promotions for R&B where he met Neil Bogart handling Pop record promotions.
+Less than a year later, Cameo Parkway Records recruited Holmes to be the National Director of Promotions for R&B where he met Neil Bogart handling Pop record promotions.
 Less than six months later, Bogart was promoted to Vice President and General Manager.
 When Cameo was sold, the two friends left to run Buddah Records, a new record label owned by Kama Sutra Records.